RosieTrainor/BookShelf/README.md

 - content is required `[Pass]`
 - book title is required `[Pass]`
 - author is required, with valid input being either a single author, or multiple authors split by commas `[Pass]`

+My unit tests focus solely on the functionality of the form and do not cover the entire application (e.g. views, models, or other components).
+Therefore, including coverage metrics would not provide a meaningful representation of the overall test coverage for the project.
+Instead, my manual tests cover the functionality required by my user stories, and confirmed that the application behaves as expected across all key features.

 ### Validation